Tatsumi0000/osmium/README.md

   - Limit the number of RSS fetches to 5.
   - Japanese font support.
 Ddelete Chinese font.
   - Migrate pnpm to npm.
+    - Change the Vercel install command to `npm install --legacy-peer-deps`.
   - Added no-index and exclude from sitemap.
     - Added path to next-sitemap.config.js -> exclude.